Retirement Career Plan B

 While the primary motive might not be to earn, having a little extra income can certainly be empowering.
 It provides financial comfort and independence, and who doesn’t like a bit of extra pocket money to spoil the grandkids or treat oneself?

-Many Plan B careers stem from personal hobbies and interests.
+Many Plan B careers stem from personal interests, right?
 This provides a fantastic outlet for creative expression.
-Be it through art, writing, or any other form, expressing oneself can be highly satisfying and therapeutic.
+Be it through art, writing, or any other form, expressing oneself is highly satisfying and therapeutic.

 Having a structured day can provide a sense of calm and order.
 A second career offers a gentle structure, helping to keep days organized yet flexible.